ukBaz/python-practice-with-unittests/docs/source/tutorial.rst

 This will show that two tests have run and both have failed.
 You will now need to open up your favourite code editor on the `hello_world/my_functions.py` file.

-You will see to functions that are
+You will see a function that is

 .. code-block:: python